LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 ### Attack Model

+In this subsection, we analyze the successful attack probability from the perspective of wireless communication.
+In this case, attacker should win the transaction competition and broadcast the fraudulent chain successfully.
+In CSMA/CA, the maximum number of broadcast transactions is limited to $m$, thus, the maximum new transaction arrival rate is $\frac{m}{nh}$.

 In order to discuss double-spending attack in DAG-based blockchain, we assume that there are $n-1$ honest nodes and one attacker.
 Besides, the transaction arrival rate of each node follows the Poisson process[5].
 Let $\lambda, \mu$ be the arrival rate of new trasnactions on a honest node and a malicious attacker respectively.

 In Tangle[4], S.Popov proposed two approaches for double-spending attack, one is large weight attack and another is parasite chain attack.
 Due to the assumption that all transactions have same own weight, we don't consider the large weight attack in this paper.
 Parasite chain attack is defined that an attacker privately builds a subtangle that occasionally references the main tangle to gain a higher cumulative weight.
 A transaction is confirmed in Tangle when its cumulative weight reaches to the confirmation weight threshold(large weight).
 When an attacker wants to tamper this confirmed transaction, it should create a fraudulent subtangle, such that the subtangle that containing the original transaction be orphaned.
 In this case, we say that the attacker launches double-spending attack successfully, and the attacker can steal the money residing in the original transaction.